Home | Browse Topics | Health & disability | Accident compensation (ACC) | How ACC processes the claim

 For standard claims, ACC has 21 days after receiving a claim to process that claim and make a decision about your entitlement.
 They can extend the time for making the decision if they need more information, but they can’t extend it to more than four months after you lodged your claim.

-• personal injury caused by a work-related gradual process, disease or infection (see “Conditions caused gradually: Covered only if work-related” in this chapter), or
+• personal injury caused by a work-related gradual process, disease or infection, or

 • late claims (claims lodged later than 12 months after the date of your accident or injury).

 If ACC needs more information, it can extend the time for making the decision by up to two months.
-You and ACC can also agree to extending the time further, but ACC do have to decide about your claim within nine months after you lodged it.
+You and ACC can also agree to extend the time further, but ACC have to decide about your claim within nine months after you lodged it.

 Note: If ACC don’t meet the deadlines for processing your claim, the law says you’re covered for your injury, just as if ACC had approved your claim.